 2. Moto X40 (Edge 40 Pro)

 The Moto X40 or the Moto Edge 40 Pro is also one of the first phones to feature the Snapdragon 8 Gen 2 chipset.
-The key specifications of the Moto X40 include a 6.7-inch curved 165Hz AMOLED, Snapdragon 8 Gen 2 chipset, triple camera setup on the rear: 50MP + 50MP + 12MP, 60MP front camera, and a 5000mAh battery with 68W fast charging.
+The key specifications of the Moto X40 include a 6.7-inch curved 165Hz AMOLED, Snapdragon 8 Gen 2 chipset, the triple camera setup on the rear: 50MP + 50MP + 12MP, 60MP front camera, and a 5000mAh battery with 68W fast charging.
 The phone will likely debut outside China by Q1 2023.
 Meanwhile, the China release seems very soon, as the phone has already been listed on TENNA.

 3. Samsung Galaxy S23 Ultra